 The final appearance of the vas deferens attached to the epididymis at slightly lower magnification.
 The “bypass” procedure restores continuity of sperm flowing through the vas deferens when an obstruction or “blockage” is identified at some part of the epididymis.

 Your restrictions for activity after a vasectomy reversal are designed more for the actual healing process that is on-going inside the scrotum, than the actual discomfort a patient feels.
 The tiny microscopic sutures are all that is holding everything together after the vasectomy reversal and it is imperative that these sutures are not disrupted while allowing the surgical site to heal.
 There is no good medical justification to tell patients to “take it easy” for 2, 3, 4, or 6 weeks.
 These restrictions are quite arbitrary and usually based on a vasectomy reversal specialist’s own experience with the healing process.
-We feel that patients are able to resume all of their physical activities 2-3 weeks after surgery based on our surgical technique at the California Vasectomy & Reversal Center.
+We feel that patients are able to resume all of their physical activities 2-3 weeks after surgery based on our surgical technique at the Healthy-Male Vasectomy & Reversal Center in Mountain View and Los Gatos.

 The typical appearance of the scrotum 1 week after vasectomy reversal surgery.
 The vasectomy reversal recovery shows minimal if any swelling and bruising in the scrotum.
 The scrotal rugae or “wrinkles” are apparent and indicative of resolution.